Ur-amit-01/Teleshare-2-9Aug/README.md

   every known user.
 * `/setting` — inline panel to edit force-sub channels, auto-delete timer, protect-content, start text, custom caption.
+* `/testseries` — manage the Institute → Test Series → Papers menu.
+Inside
+  "➕ Add Papers", send/forward every file for that one paper (e.g. each page of a multi-part scan) — each is backed up as it arrives.
+Tap ✅ Done (or send `/done`) once you've sent them all, and the bot asks a single question for the whole batch: what name this paper should show as.
+Only then is one link created for the whole batch and one paper added.
+Add another paper by tapping "➕ Add Papers" again.
+* `/cancel` — clears any pending admin prompt (batch session, unsent link confirmation, `/testseries` prompt, or `/setting` field edit).
 * `/stats` — users / links / files / uptime.

 ## Environment variables